This article has links to products and services we love, which we may make commission from.

 In the fall, there is a corn maze, a pumpkin patch where you can pick your own pumpkin, and free hayrides.

 It is located near all the great places for foliage in Litchfield, so you can stop here between state parks.

 Aer Blarney Balloons (92 Town Line Road, Bethlehem) offers one of the unique things to do in Connecticut in the fall.

-The flight takes around one hour and flyer are advised to wear waterproof shoes and to pack a layer.
+The flight takes around one hour and flyers are advised to wear waterproof shoes and to pack an extra layer.

 Mount Tom State Park